rust-lang/rust/text/1210-impl-specialization.md

 all have the limited form of `type1 = type2`.

-One immediate way in which unification is relevant to this RFC is in determining when two impls "overlap": roughly speaking, they overlap if you can each pair of input types can be unified simultaneously.
+One immediate way in which unification is relevant to this RFC is in determining when two impls "overlap": roughly speaking, they overlap if each pair of input types can be unified simultaneously.
 For example:

 ```rust
 // No overlap: String and bool do not unify